 Once sites are chosen, sponsors/CROs should promptly organise delivery of project documentation to Principal Investigators at all sites involved in the trial.
 Principal Investigators should seek sign-off from departments or authorities.
 For example: nursing, health information, pathology, other local requirements, interpreting services, pharmacy, tissue bank(s), radiology/medical imaging, and budget approval.

-The Research governance cover letter and checklist provides guidance to assist Principal Investigators meet the requirements of research governance/SSA.
+The Research governance checklist provides guidance to assist Principal Investigators meet the requirements of research governance/SSA.

 A copy of the research governance cover letter and checklist should be attached to every SSA application form.